The Bankrate promise

 Flexible death benefits in adjustable life insurance

 For example, if you’ve recently had a child, you may want to increase your death benefit to offer your family more financial protection if you pass away.
-If you have paid off your mortgage or other significant debt, you might no longer need the same level of life insurance coverage, since you wouldn’t have to worry about your loved ones covering that debt repayment if you passed away.
+If you have paid off your mortgage or other significant debt, you might no longer need the same level of life insurance coverage since you would no longer have to worry about your loved ones covering that debt repayment if you passed away.
 In that case, you may consider lowering your death benefit level.

 Who should consider adjustable life insurance?